CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Introduction

-To address these issues, in this paper, we propose CRS-Diff, i.e., a controllable generative remote sensing foundation model.
-Specifically, a base diffusion model is first trained tailored for the RS domain based on the Stable Diffusion (SD) model\cite{Rombach_2022_CVPR}, which is capable of converting high-precision textual descriptions into RS images as shown in \cref{fig:txt2img}.
-Building upon this, we integrated two additional control signals into the diffusion model to enable the controlled generation of RS images.
-These two control signals manage the adjustment of the global and local information of the images, which includes seven additional image control conditions (e.g. semantic segmentation masks, road maps, sketch, etc) as shown in Fig.\cref{fig:txt2img}(b).
-Furthermore, incorporating metadata into the timestep embeddings introduces spatial-temporal information, ensuring that the generated RS images are not only visually realistic but also accurately reflect specific geographical and temporal information.
-Finally, for each control condition, we can manually set whether to choose that condition, thus making our method flexible to combine any conditions to generate images.
-In summary, the contributions are threefold: \begin{enumerate} \item We propose a new controllable generative RS foundation model (CRS-Diff). \item We introduce a new conditional control mechanism to broaden the image generation space and achieve the effective integration of multiple control information. \item Experimental results have demonstrated the superiority of our CRS-Diff in generating RS imagery that adheres to specific conditions and surpasses previous RS image generation methods in terms of image quality and diversity. \end{enumerate}
+To address these issues, in this paper, we propose CRS-Diff, i.e. a controllable remote sensing generation model.
+Specifically, a base diffusion model is first trained tailored for the RS domain based on the Stable Diffusion (SD) model \cite{rombach2022high}, which is capable of converting high-precision textual descriptions into RS images as shown in Fig. \ref{fig:txt2img} (a).
+Based on this, we integrated ControlNet \cite{zhang2023adding} to include two additional control signals in the diffusion model for the controlled generation of RS images.
+These two control signals adjust global and local condition information of the image, including six additional image control conditions (semantic segmentation mask, roadmap, sketch, etc.) and textual conditions (prompt, content image, and metadata encoding) as shown in Fig. \ref{fig:txt2img} (b).
+The optional combination of multiple conditions is controlled to ensure that the resulting RS images are visually realistic and accurately reflect specific geographic and temporal information.
+For the text condition, we concatenate directly with the original text encoding through an additional encoding step, leveraging the model's natural control mechanism.
+For the image condition, we explore multiscale feature fusion to coordinate different control conditions and efficiently implement the bootstrapping of generative process noise maps, making our method flexible enough to combine any conditions for image generation, as shown in Fig. \ref{fig:txt2img} (c).

+In summary, the contributions of our work are threefold: \begin{itemize} \item We propose a new controllable RS generative model with diffusion models (CRS-Diff), which is a framework specifically designed for RS image generation.
+Different from previous RS generative models, our CRS-Diff can simultaneously support more types of controllable conditions, i.e., text, metadata and image.

+\item To effectively integrate multiple control information, we introduce a new conditional control mechanism to achieve multi-scale feature fusion to enhance the guiding effect of control conditions, thus broadening the image generation space.
+As far as we know, our CRS-Diff is the first multiple-condition controllable RS generative model, which is capable of generating high-quality RS images that meet specific requirements under the guidance of composite conditions.

+\item Experimental results have demonstrated the superiority of our proposed CRS-Diff in generating RS imagery that adheres to specific conditions and surpasses previous RS image generation methods both quantitatively and qualitatively.
+Additionally, our CRS-Diff can serve as a data engine that generates high-quality training data for downstream tasks, e.g., road extraction. \end{itemize}